-Employing mature workers ensures that your team best reflects the community in which it operates.
+Employing mature and experienced workers ensures that your team best reflects the community in which it operates.

 Numerous studies have shown employees and customers are more loyal to organisations that demonstrate they value diversity and inclusion and that their workforce reflects the community as a whole.
 Increasingly, evidence of inclusion is being taken into consideration when awarding contracts and tenders.